Cheapest Online Finance Programs

 Student loans can help pay for your education, but you must pay the money back over time.
 Students attending a public university borrow an average of $30,030 for an undergraduate degree.
 Qualifying students can apply for federal subsidized student loans, which keeps interest from accruing until after you leave school or unsubsidized student loans.
 You can also consider private student loans.

-Students with financial need may qualify for grants from the U.S. Department of Education, their state, or their school.
+Students with financial need may qualify for scholarship grants from the U.S. Department of Education, their state, or their school.
 You do not have to repay these funds.
 The Federal Pell Grant offers up to $6,495 for the 2021-22 award year.
 The amount you receive depends on your expected family contribution, cost of attendance, full-time or part-time enrollment, and plans to attend for a full academic year.

 Schools may offer students a part-time job to help pay for education expenses.
 The federal work-study program supports on-campus or off-campus positions, with an emphasis on civic education and placements related to your course of study.
 The program offers at least the federal minimum wage, with students paid by the hour.